PennyLaneAI/catalyst/doc/dev/plugins.rst

      #endif // STANDALONE_PASS

-LLVM and MLIR use an embedded DSL to create passes called Tablegen.
+LLVM and MLIR use an embedded DSL to declare passes called `Tablegen <https://llvm.org/docs/TableGen/>`_.
+This saves LLVM and MLIR developers time, because Tablegen generates C++ files that are mostly just boilerplate code.
 We are not going to go in depth into Tablegen, you just need to know that transformations require to register which passes are used.
 In this example, since we are interested in using the quantum dialect, we will add the Quantum Dialect in the list of dependent dialects.